Real Mako Shark Jaw

-- The photo above is an example your shark jaw may slightly vary from size, color, or shape
+- The photo above is an example your shark jaw may slightly vary in size, color, or shape

 Origin: Tropical and Temperate Oceans